alienfacepalm/yeetrap/README.md

 ## Features

-- 🔐 Secure OAuth2 authentication with YouTube
+- 🔐 **Professional OAuth2 App** - Seamless Google authentication with automatic browser opening
-- 📺 List all videos from your channel
+- 📺 **Smart Video Listing** - List all videos from your channel or any specified channel
-- ⬇️ Bulk download videos with quality selection
+- ⬇️ **Bulk Downloads** - Download multiple videos with quality selection and concurrent processing
-- ⚡ Concurrent downloads for faster backups
+- ⚡ **High Performance** - Concurrent downloads for faster backups
-- 📝 Saves video metadata (description, thumbnail, info JSON)
+- 📝 **Complete Metadata** - Saves video description, thumbnail, and info JSON
-- 🎯 Download from any channel you have access to
+- 🎯 **Flexible Access** - Download from any channel you have access to
+- 🛠️ **Easy Setup** - Built-in setup wizard with step-by-step OAuth2 configuration
+- 🔒 **Secure Storage** - Local token storage with automatic refresh

 ## Prerequisites